At a Glance

 Tailor Your CV: Make sure your CV highlights your experience with electrical systems up to 11KV, project management, and leadership roles.
 Use specific examples that demonstrate your expertise in maintenance strategies and fault diagnosis.

 Craft a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role and the company.
-Mention how your background aligns with their needs, particularly in overseeing medium voltage infrastructure and managing projects.
-Be sure to include your approach to compliance and training.
+Mention how your background aligns with their needs, particularly your experience in managing electrical infrastructure and mentoring engineers.

-Highlight Relevant Qualifications: Clearly list your degree in Electrical Engineering and any additional certifications or training relevant to the role.
-Emphasise your proficiency in PLCs, VFDs, and automation, as these are crucial for the position.
+Highlight Relevant Qualifications: Clearly state your degree in Electrical Engineering and any additional certifications or training relevant to the role.
+Emphasise your proficiency in PLCs, VFDs, and automation, as these are key skills for the position.

-Showcase Leadership Experience: Provide examples of your leadership experience, especially in mentoring engineers and managing teams.
-Discuss how you have successfully implemented maintenance and reliability strategies in previous roles.
+Showcase Leadership Experience: Provide examples of your leadership experience, especially in managing teams or projects.
+Discuss how you have successfully developed and implemented maintenance strategies and trained staff in operational procedures.

 How to prepare for a job interview at Placed